jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

   * [Facebook bookmarklet][fb] to share pages with friends and family.
   * [RescueTime](//rescuetime.com) to track where I'm spending time (Facebook, email, school-related, ...)
   * [Gmail Offline] to work with email offline (be sure to also install [background sync][GmailSync])
-  * [Vimium] to quickly navigate and search pages without moving to the mouse or arrow keys
+  * [Vimium] to quickly navigate and search pages without moving to the mouse
 * [Spectacle](http://spectacleapp.com) to move and resize windows with hot keys
 * [MenuMeters] to keep an eye on CPU, memory, internet speed, etc.
 * [Witch] to switch between the individual windows of an application (Mac OSX